SiliconLabs/wiseconnect/examples/snippets/wlan/http_client/readme.md

    `python simple_https_server.py 443`

-    **NOTE:** If python command is not working, replace the python with py.
+  > **NOTE:** If python command is not working, replace the python with py.

+  > **Note:** The client must set the SNI extension when connecting to an AWS server using TLS 1.3 version.

 ## Troubleshooting